rancher/docs/content/rancher/v2.x/en/installation/server-tags/_index.md

 The images available for installation are controlled by two factors:

-- The repository of Helm charts that you will configur (or have configured) during initial installation of Rancher Server.
+- The repository of Helm charts that you will configure (or have configured) during initial installation of Rancher Server.
 - The `rancherImageTag` option, which you can set from the command line.

 ### Rancher Chart Repositories